xvitaly/srcrepair/docs/source/backups.rst

 BackUps Manager
 **********************************

-On this tab you can view, remove or restore backups, created by program.
+On this tab, you can view, remove, or restore backups created by the program.

 .. index:: managing backups
 .. _backups-about: